Signs Your Great Dane is Spoiled

 7. Picky Eating Habits

-I’ve noticed many Great Dane owners face a common challenge – their gentle giants becoming food critics!
+Many Great Dane owners face a common challenge—their gentle giants become food critics!
 A spoiled Great Dane often develops selective eating habits that can drive any pet parent crazy.
+Five of our six are not picky, but Zoe, our oldest, is selective in her eating.

 Here are the telltale signs your Great Dane has become a picky eater:

-- Refusing perfectly good kibble until you add “special” toppings
+- Refusing delicious kibble until you add “special” toppings

 - Walking away from their food bowl if it’s not their preferred brand